-Gina Prince-Bythewood to Direct Sony’s Silver Sable and Black Cat Film
+Gina Prince-Bythewood to Direct Silver Sable and Black Cat Film

 Just last week, Sony announced that Tom Hardy will take on the title role in Venom, another Spider-Man-based film, with Zombieland’s Ruben Fleischer on board to direct.
 Venom is eyeing a fall start of production and is scheduled to hit theaters on Oct.
 5, 2018.

 Prince-Bythewood is best known for directing The Secret Life of Bees and cocreating Fox’s TV series Shots Fired, and she recently directed the pilot for Freeform’s upcoming Cloak & Dagger TV series.
-With Silver and Black, she becomes the first woman of color to direct a Marvel-based film.
+With Silver and Black, she becomes the second woman of color to direct a Marvel-based film.
+(Lexi Alexander, who is of Palestinian descent, directed Punisher: War Zone.)

 Matt Tolmach and Amy Pascal are producing Silver and Black, with Palak Patel and Eric Fineman overseeing for Columbia Pictures.